systemd/mkosi/README.md

   build script copied in.
 However, this time the contents of `$DESTDIR` is added into the image.

-* `mkost.postinst` may be an executable script.
+* `mkosi.postinst` may be an executable script.
 If it exists it is invoked as last step of preparing an image, from within the image context.
 It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, right